aumekubo2/credit-risk-classification/README.md

 ## Summary

 In general, the logistic regression model 2 is highly efficient in predicting the healthy and high-risk loans with a balance accuracy of 99% versus the  balance accuracy of 95% calculated under model 1.
+My suggestion is to use Model 2 for the credit risk analysis.